ShaunCurtis/Blazr.Demo/Notes/Data Pipeline/Data-Pipeline.md

 The primary implementation uses Entity Framework as the **Object Request Mapper**, overlayed by a thin organisational broker layer.
 Entity Framework implements the basic repository and unit of work patterns.

-It's intent is to address persistence and retrieval in a standards based generic context with the flexibility to handle the more compkex aggregate cases with custom implementations.
+It's intent is to address persistence and retrieval in a standards based generic context with custom implementations to handle more complex and  aggregate cases.

-All data within the data pipeline is *READONLY*.
+All data within the data pipeline is *READONLY*: declared as either `record` or `readonly struct`.

 Data retrieved from a data source is a **copy** of the data within the data source.
-You don't mutate the source data by make changes to the copy.

-You change the original by passing a mutated copy of the original into the data store.
+You don't mutate the source data by changing the copy: you pass a mutated copy to the data store.

-Implementing readonly objects is simple in C# 8+ using `record` value based objects with `{ get; init; }` property definitions.

 The data pipeline performs two basic activities: